UNIST-LOFT/GreyboxAPR/README_ASE24_detailed.md

 # cd experiments/<tool>
 # python3 search-d4j2.py <# of CPU>
 ```
-This will run the original order from the original tools once and the Casino algorithm 10 times with Defects4j v2.0.
+This will run the original order from the original tools once, the Gresino and Casino algorithm 10 times each with Defects4j v2.0.

 The results will be stored in `experiments/<tool>/result`, similar to SimAPR for Defects4j v1.2.0.